drashna/qmk_mkdocs/docs/en/docs/feature_split_keyboard.md

 #define USE_I2C
 ```

-This enables I<sup>2</sup>C support for split keyboards.
-This isn't strictly for communication, but can be used for OLED or other I<sup>2</sup>C-based devices.
+This configures the use of I<sup>2</sup>C support for split keyboard transport (AVR only).

 ```c
 #define SOFT_SERIAL_PIN D0
 ```

 This sets the pin to be used for serial communication.
 If you're not using serial, you shouldn't need to define this.

 However, if you are using serial and I<sup>2</sup>C on the board, you will need to set this, and to something other than D0 and D1 (as these are used for I<sup>2</sup>C communication).